AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/readme.md

 ## Backlog & Kanban Board

 To avoid duplication, requests that have been created and prioritized will be visible in the jira backlog of the COMDOX project.
 Internal stakeholders are encouraged to engage with the voting system in Jira to upvote requests they consider necessary or relevant.
 Voting also helps the Best Practices project team understand the type of content that stakeholders expect and value.
-Requests pending prioritization and review will be shown in the backlog until they are moved to the active lanes in the Kanban board.
+Requests that are pending prioritization and review are shown in the backlog until they are moved to the active lanes in the Kanban board.

 The Kanban board can be accessed by internal users to view (and/or monitor) what content is being worked on, and the progress made.
 Only active requests will be displayed on this board.